salehhd123/ticTacToeGame/README.md

 # ticTacToeGame
-tic tac toe game in Java thats allow user to play with the computer . the computer will randomly pick position but the user or computer can not pick position already taken .
+tic tac toe game in Java that allows user to play with the computer. the computer will randomly pick a position but the user or computer can not pick a position already taken.